 "The end of over 150 years of worship is sad, but the building itself is not redundant.
 Until the pandemic struck us, it was in daily use as a very busy community centre, and with luck and help - we can bring it back to life."

 Before Covid, around a thousand community group activities happened here each year.
 For generations, it served the needs of all age groups well.
 The regular bookings included weekly social gatherings like Options Club, with classes for dancing, yoga, adult education and Pilates.
 There were many one-off events too, like children's parties, exhibitions and meetings."

-In parallel, the Parish Council nominated the whole building as an asset of community value (ACV) under the Localism Act 2011, and after a long delay at Ashford Borough Council it is now listed.
+In parallel, the Parish Council nominated the whole building as an ACV under the Localism Act 2011, and after a long delay at Ashford Borough Council listed it in June 2022.